 The Committee meets bi-weekly between mid-September and May, and at least four times during IAP, to review all proposals for new or substantially revised undergraduate subjects for the following academic year, including proposals to eliminate subjects.
 However, because of pre-registration deadlines, no proposals for the following fall term are considered beyond the first week in April except under extraordinary circumstances.
-At the Committee's discretion, proposals regarding subjects that are offered only during the Independent Activities Period (IAP), spring term, or summer session, may be reviewed as late as the September prior to that term.
+Proposals regarding subjects that are offered only during the Independent Activities Period (IAP), spring term, or summer session, will be reviewed in September and October prior to that term.